askming/study_notes/_sources/CS/Note-SQL Study Notes.md

   - If there are same rows from two tables, only one unique row will be shown; or to use `UNION ALL` to keep duplicates; The opposite is `UNION DISTINCT`
   - Two tables must have same # of cols
   - Columns must have same data types in the same order

--  "Cross join": performs cross product b/t 2 tables. connects each row in the left table with each row in the right table
+-  "Cross join": performs cross product b/t 2 tables: it connects each row in the left table with each row in the right table
 - Create a **view** of the data table[^Socratica]: security of the data, giving access to only the variables included in the view table
   ```sql
   CREATE VIEW table_name AS